|Nutritional Guidelines (per serving)|

 Garnish with a celery stalk and cucumber spear.
+Serve and enjoy.

-- To thicken the plot on this fictional cocktail, the real Cheers bar in Boston has a screaming viking on their drink menu.
+- To thicken the plot on this fictional cocktail, the real Cheers bar in Boston has a screaming viking on its drink menu.
 It looks nothing like what was in Norm's glass.
 According to the menu, it's a mix of Bacardi Tangerine Rum, amaretto, and pineapple and cranberry juices, with a Bacardi Black float.
 While the exact recipe is unknown, it sounds like a tasty mix worthy of experimentation.

 - To further complicate matters, there is yet another screaming viking drink.
 It is nothing more than a shot of Drambuie with a half pint of cider served on the rocks as a back (separate glass on the side).